 - Swelling in the abdomen

 Causes Of Peritonitis In Dogs

 There are several possible causes of peritonitis in dogs.
-The most common is bacterial infection that moves to the abdomen from an external wound or perforated organ, but there are many other possible factors that may lead to peritonitis.
-Here are some of the possible causes of peritonitis in dogs.
+The most common is bacterial infection that moves to the abdomen from an external wound or perforated organ, but there are many other factors that may lead to this condition.

 - Intestinal or stomach tumor that ruptures the bowel